-A study of the push-pull system employed across Western Kenya found that average yields of maize were 1573 kilograms per acre in the plots using the push-pull technique, compared with 930 kilograms per acre in those without, showcasing the potential for the system to lead to significantly higher yields.
-However, it is important to note that, counterintuitively, the push-pull system also required more labor and received more fertilizer inputs in this study.
-It also reported that the technique resulted in higher milk production from the cows which were fed the fodder, which the study attributed to the increased availability of higher quality fodder for the animals.
-The study concluded that the push-pull system results in higher productivity and average income increases of 38.6%, possibly translating into reduced poverty and increased household food security.
+A study of the push-pull system employed across Western Kenya found that average yields of maize were 1573 kilograms per acre in the plots using the push-pull technique, compared with 930 kilograms per acre in those without, showcasing the potential for the system to lead to significantly higher yields (4).
+It also reported that the technique resulted in higher milk production from the cows which were fed the fodder, which the study attributed to the increased availability of higher quality fodder for the animals (5).
+The study concluded that the push-pull system results in higher productivity and average income increases of 38.6%, possibly translating into reduced poverty and increased household food security (4).

 This program is governed through the help of the Kenyan government, and more specifically through the involvement of local extension offices which have a more direct relationship with the farmers (3).
 This means that local extension officers are key individuals in both conveying how the push-pull technique should be implemented and convincing local farmers to experiment with using the system (4).
 An app has also been developed in collaboration with the University of Leeds, Keele University and International Centre of Insect Physiology and Ecology to allow farmers to learn about push-pull pest control systems on their own and implement them in a grassroots fashion (6).